Wolox/express-js-bootstrap/README.md

     logger.info('There is no error);
 }
 ```

+#### Testing

+To run your tests you first need to config your testing database by setting the env var `DB_NAME_TEST`. as explained before in [Database configuration](#database-configuration).
+Also you need to run the migrations in this exclusive testing database each time you have new ones, you can do this by running the command `npm run migrations-test`.
+Once you have all the above done you can run your tests with the following command: `npm test`.
+For more information refeer to the documentation of [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).

 #### Debugging
 As we know, a NodeJS application is not something easy to debug and because of that we've added the `--inspect` flag to make it simpler.
 Chrome DevTools will get started when running your app using the start script (`npm start`), making your debugging easier.